bostick/tabit-file-format/description/tabit-file-format-description.md

 The spaces in bars are as if there are NO Alternate Time Regions.

-Alternate Time Regions are specified per-track and are made to match the spaces in bars.
+Alternate Time Regions are specified per-track and are made to match the spaces in Bars.

 #### 0x70 and newer

-For version `0x70` and newer, Bars is an ArrayList of 6 byte records, and can be read with this pseudo-code:
+For version `0x70` and newer, Bars are an ArrayList of 6 byte records, and can be read with this pseudo-code:
 ```
 bars = read(barCount * 6)
 ```